 These issues leave researchers with a mystery.
 "At one end of the spectrum of opinion is the conviction that there was indeed a war and that it was pretty much as the poet described it," send Bryce.
 "From that we pass through varying degrees of scepticism and agnosticism to the other end of the spectrum where the tradition is consigned wholly to the realm of fantasy."

 Korfmann, the modern-day excavator of Hisarlik, believes the story of the Trojan War contains some truth.
-“According to the current state of our knowledge the story told in the "Iliad" most likely contain a kernel of historical truth or, to put it differently a historical substrate,” he writes.
-“Any future discussions about the historicity of the Trojan War only make sense if they ask what exactly we understand this kernel or substrate to be.”
+"According to the current state of our knowledge, the story told in the "Iliad" most likely contains a kernel of historical truth or, to put it differently a historical substrate," he writes.
+"Any future discussions about the historicity of the Trojan War only make sense if they ask what exactly we understand this kernel or substrate to be."